nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 Let us first define what grieves the Holy Spirit.
 We don't have to go much further to find out what grieves Him.
 The very following two verses give us clear hints of what they are:

->  <sup>31</sup> You must put away every kind of bitterness, anger, wrath, quarreling, and evil, slanderous talk.  <sup>32</sup> Instead, be kind to one another, compassionate, forgiving one another, just as God in Christ also forgave you.
-(Ephesians 4:31-32)
+>  <sup>31</sup> You must put away every kind of bitterness, anger, wrath, quarreling, and evil, slanderous talk.  <sup>32</sup> Instead, be kind to one another, compassionate, forgiving one another, just as God in Christ also forgave you. <cite>Ephesians 4:31-32</cite>

 These are sins we commit daily in the course of our lives.
 A sin is not simply the bad things we do, but also the good things we don't do.
 Jesus shows us sin for what really is: you don't need to actually commit adultary to sin against God, just the mere fact you have lustful thoughts, you already sinned (Matthew 5:28); you don't need to take somebody's life to sin against God, the fact that you hate that person already makes you a murderer (I John 3:15).
 And what about the things we should have done that we didn't?
 How many times have we neglected to stop and help someone in need?
 I remember our church turned away a homeless man who wanted to take shelter in our church building.
 Did we try to be good Samaritans every chance we could?